NatalieHumphriesGitHub/qa-march-project/README.md

 The key requirements of a CI pipeline are:

-- A clear way to track the project and its requirements - usually using software specifically designed for this
+- Clear and tracked project requirements - usually using software specifically designed for this
 - A version control system that maintains a single source code repository for the project
 - Automated building of the application
 - Automated testing with error reports generated